 The importance of self-care

-Any student or doctor that does receive a complaint relating to their health are assessed and, if required, supported around their health needs with the aim of helping them return to study and/or clinical training as soon as possible.
+Any student or doctor who is referred to the Medical Council as a result of a notification relating to health impairment is supported around their health needs with the aim of helping them return to study and/or clinical training as soon as possible.
 The Medical Council is focused on helping ensure students who are impaired address and remediate any health problems so that they can continue their studies and become successful and skilled doctors in future.

 What does mandatory reporting mean for me?